AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Conclusion

-But whichever policy term you choose, make sure you’re aware of the effective and expiration dates.
+Whichever policy term you choose, know your effective and expiration dates.
 Your insurance rates will increase if you have a gap in coverage, so it’s crucial to maintain your policy, even if you’re not driving at the time.
-One option is to use pay-per-mile insurance or temporary car insurance; both are affordable options to maintain your coverage.
+Pay-per-mile and non-owner insurance are affordable ways to maintain your coverage.

 Frequently Asked Questions